tomatoaiu/vue-gutter-resize/README.md

 - gutterSize : String
   - all gutter height
 - gutterSizes : Array<String>
-  - each gutter height
+  - each gutter height
   - If gutterSize is specified, gutterSize takes precedence
 - color : String
-  - all gutterの color
+  - all gutterの color
 - colors : Array<String>
   - each gutter color
   - If color is specified, color takes precedence